Jaccouille/dow2-texture-painter/README.md

 Run `make venv` to generate the virtual env

+Run `source venv/bin/activate` to activate virtual env (on linux)

+Run `python setup.py install` to build the entry point (command used to start the app)

-`texture-painter` is the defined entry point to start the GUI app
+Run `texture-painter` to start the GUI app

 Run the following command to generate an EXE/binary file with pyinstaller: